sg24159/Essex-MSc-Artificial-Intelligence-ePortfolio/_posts/Machine Learning/2025-01-20-11-Individual-Project.md

 ![png](/Essex-MSc-Artificial-Intelligence-ePortfolio/assets/images/cnn_model_v4_16_0.png)

 The random translation layer has the interesting effect of boosting validation accuracy above the training accuracy.
 This displays a great improvement in model generalization.
 However, the increased amount of data available for training requires much more training time.
-For this models, the epoch limit was raised to 64 and patience to 8.
+For this model, the epoch limit was raised to 64 and patience to 8.

 # Evaluate Model